1SHERWIN/happy-work-record/README.md

-# Scripts created for Dr. Sun lab
+# Scripts created for Sun Lab